spring-guides/gs-rest-hateoas/README.md

 The service will expose a resource at `/greeting` to handle `GET` requests, optionally with a `name` parameter in the query string.
 The `GET` request should return a `200 OK` response with JSON in the body that represents a greeting.

-Beyond that the JSON representation of the resource shall be enriched with a list of hypermedia elements in a `links` property.
+Beyond that, the JSON representation of the resource will be enriched with a list of hypermedia elements in a `links` property.
 The most rudimentary form of this is a link pointing to the resource itself.
 So the representation should look something like this:

     { "links" : [ { "rel" : "self",
                     "href" : "http://localhost:8080/greeting?name=World" } ],
       "content" : "Hello, World!" }

 The `content` is the textual representation of the greeting.
-The `links` element contains a list of links, in our case exactly one with the relation type of `rel` and the `href` attribute pointing to the resource just accessed.
+The `links` element contains a list of links, in this case exactly one with the relation type of `rel` and the `href` attribute pointing to the resource just accessed.

-To model the greeting representation, you create a _resource representation class_.
+To model the greeting representation, you create a resource representation class.
-As the `links` property is a fundamental property of the representation model Spring HATEOAS ships with a base class `ResourceSupport` that allows adding instances of `Link` and makes sure they're getting rendered as shown above.
+As the `links` property is a fundamental property of the representation model, Spring HATEOAS ships with a base class `ResourceSupport` that allows you to add instances of `Link` and ensures that they are rendered as shown above.

 So you simply create a plain old java object extending `ResourceSupport` and add the field and accessor for the content as well as a constructor: